All Episodes

 People should remain calm and vigilant, carry about, carry on their normal business.

-Uh the threat level remains at severe.
+The threat level remains at Sevir.

-Savanna means an attack across the country is still highly likely.
+Severe means an attack across the country is still highly likely.

-And so we've we've got all be vigilant if we know any if we see anything suspicious or worried about anybody, please report it to the authorities.
+If we see anything suspicious or worried about anybody, please report it to the authorities.

-Now, this is the second attack every kind in London, this kind of low intensity attack, uh, where you've got somebody using a vehicle and then using my you know, how do you stop this kind of thing from happening in London?
+Now, this is the second attack of this kind in London, the kind of low-intensity attack, where you've got somebody using a vehicle and then using knives.

 Is there a way?

-Londoners will see an increased police presence today and over the course of the next uh few days.
+Londoners will see an increased police presence today and over the course of the next few days.

 No reason to be alarmed.

-One of the things the police all of us need to do is make sure we're as safe as we possibly can be.
+One of the things the police and all of us need to do is make sure we're as safe as we possibly can be.

-I'm reassured that we are one of the safest global cities uh in the world, if not the safest global city in the world, but we always evolve and review uh ways to make sure that we remain as safe as we possibly can.
+I'm reassured that we are one of the safest global cities in the world, if not the safest global city in the world.

-Now the Prime Minister weighed in, uh, way too much tolerance for extremism in this country.
+Way too much tolerance for extremism in this country.

-You think if they have a British television special called the Jihadi next door, maybe they should have removed that person from the country.
+You think if they have a British television special called the Jihadi Next Door, maybe they should have removed that person from the country.

 Just a crazy thought by me.

-We must not forget about the safe spaces that continue to exist in the real world.
+Third, while we need to deprive the extremists of their safe spaces online, we must not forget about the safe spaces that continue to exist in the real world.

 Yes, that means taking military action to destroy ISIS in Iraq and Syria, but it also means taking action here at home.

-While we have made significant progress in recent years, there is to be frank, far too much tolerance of extremism in our country.
+While we have made significant progress in recent years, there is, to be frank, far too much tolerance of extremism in our country.

 So we need to become far more robust in identifying it and stamping it out across the public sector and across society.